-To find out about the services that are available or to make an appointment you can call, email or drop into your local headspace centre.
-You can also ask a friend or family member, health worker or community agency to make an appointment for you.
+To find out about the services that are available or to make an appointment you can call 9194 4500 or drop into the centre Shop A, 38 Frederick Street.
+You can also ask a friend or family member, health worker or community agency to organise a meet and greet with us eheadspace eheadspace is a national online and phone support service for people aged 12-25, their families and friends. eheadspace is staffed by experienced and qualified youth mental health professionals.

-eheadspace

-eheadspace is a national online and phone support service for people aged 12-25, their families and friends. eheadspace is staffed by experienced and qualified youth mental health professionals.